-Since 2010, Espen har worked as a researcher at the Cancer Registry of Norway, in the HPV-related Epidemiological Research Unit.
+Since 2010, Espen har worked as a researcher at the Cancer Registry of Norway.
 He has primarily studied long-term follow up of subjects who received the HPV-vaccine.

 Lately, he has also worked on how to better facilitate research collaboration between the Cancer Registry and the pharmaceutical industry (e.g. lung cancer).